aclark4life/blog-2017/2011/06/20/plone-secrets-episode-1-site-actions-contact-link/index.rst

 .. post:: 2011/06/20
     :category: Plone

-Today I am introducing a new category of blog entry called **Plone secrets**.
+**Today I am introducing a new category of blog entry called Plone secrets.**

 The goal is to describe a set of developer/integrator techniques that are extremely valuable, but completely non-obvious to newcomers.